mheily/libkqueue/README.md

         //error
     }
     printf("libkqueue version - %s", (char *)receipt.udata);

-- `NOTE_FORK_CLEANUP` defaults to on (`1`) which matches the behaviour of native kqueue.
-   If the `data` field is `0` no resources will be cleaned up on fork. if the `data` field is `1` all kqueues will be closed/freed on fork.
-   The default behaviour matches native kqueue, but may be expensive if many kqueues are active.
-If there's no need to close the kqueues on fork, this should be set to disable.
-   If EV_RECEIPT is set the previous value of cleanup flag will be provided in a receipt event.
+The following are only available in debugging builds of libkqueue:
 - `NOTE_DEBUG` defaults to off `0`, but may be overridden by the environmental variable `KQUEUE_DEBUG`.
-Only available in debugging builds of libkqueue.
-  If the `data` field is `0` no debug messages will be produced.
+  - If the `data` field is `0` no debug messages will be produced.
-  If the `data` field is `1` debug messages will be produced.
+  - If the `data` field is `1` debug messages will be produced.
+  If `EV_RECEIPT` is set the previous value of debug flag will be provided in a receipt event.
 - `NOTE_DEBUG_PREFIX` defaults to `KQ`.
-Only available in debugging builds of libkqueue.
-  Will be set to the value of the `data` field.
-Value will be memdup'd.
+  Logging prefix will be set to the value of a string pointed to by the `data` field.
+  Logging prefix strings will be memdup'd.

-- `NOTE_DEBUG_FUNC` defaults to a function which writes to stdout.
+- `NOTE_DEBUG_FUNC` defaults to a function which writes debug information to stderr.
-  Only available in debugging builds of libkqueue.
-  Data should point to a function the signature
-  `void (*debug_func)(char const *fmt, va_list ap)`, or `NULL` to restore to original logging function.
+  The `data` field should contain a pointer to a function with the signature `void (*debug_func)(char const *fmt, ...)`, or `NULL` to restore to original logging function.

 Building Applications
 ---------------------